 Stove wattages: Around 5kW to 14kW.

-Stove accessories, fuel storage and fuel: From gloves to a stove thermometer, Clearview sells a range of stove accessories.
-It also sells large log stores for outside use.
+Stove accessories, fuel storage and fuel Clearview sells a range of stove accessories and large log stores for outside use.

-Where to buy Clearview stoves: There are three Clearview stores you can visit.
-Two are in Shopshire (Ludlow and Whitchurch) and the third in Gloucestershire.
+Where to buy Clearview stoves There are three Clearview stores.
+Two are in Shropshire (Ludlow and Whitchurch) and one is in Gloucestershire.
 You can also buy Clearview stoves from selected stockists.

-After sales care and spares: You can order a number of Clearview spares from its website, or through its stockists.
+After-sales care and spares Clearview spares are available from its website or through its stockists.

 Whichever brand you go for, be aware that a stove isn't something you can install yourself – it needs to be installed safely and meet regulations.